p-alexander/lazyerrors/README.md

 ## Summary:

-Purpose of this package is to show a somewhat dirty way to diminish endless chains of:
+Purpose of this package is to show a way to diminish endless chains of:

 ```go
 if err != nil {